Frequently Asked Questions (FAQs) About Autopsies

 Can we contact the Coroner's Bureau?

 You are welcome to contact us.
-For non-emergencies and matters that do not require immediate attention, inquires should be made between 8 am and 5 pm, Monday through Thursday.
-The offices are closed on Fridays and all county holidays.
+For non-emergencies and matters that do not require immediate attention, inquires should be made between 8 am and 5 pm, Monday through Friday.
+The offices are closed on all county holidays.